svigneshs/starter-academic/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

+# Broadly speaking, I am interested in Network Security and Privacy.
+# Presently, I am working on stochastic network design and verifying user privacy using formal methods.
+# My doctoral research was on modeling the performance and enhancing the privacy of [ICN](https://en.wikipedia.org/wiki/Information-centric_networking) routers.
+# Prior to that, during my Masters, I worked with [T. Venkatesh](https://www.iitg.ac.in/t.venkat/production/index.html) and Rakesh Tripathi on fault tolerant resource planning for data centers.

+# I have spent a few months visiting [Ben Liang](https://www.comm.utoronto.ca/~liang/) at the[ University of Toronto](https://www.utoronto.ca/).
 ---
-I am currently a Postdoctoral Research Fellow in the [Meel Group](https://meelgroup.github.io/) at [National University of Singapore](http://nus.edu.sg/), working with [Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/).
+I am an assistant professor associated with the Computer Systems Group at the International Institute of Information Technology, Hyderabad.
-I completed my PhD. from the Department of Electrical and Computer Engineering, National University of Singapore, where I was advised by [Biplab Sikdar](https://www.ece.nus.edu.sg/stfpage/bsikdar/).
+I completed my PhD. from the Department of Electrical and Computer Engineering,  [National University of Singapore](http://nus.edu.sg/), where I was advised by [Biplab Sikdar](https://www.ece.nus.edu.sg/stfpage/bsikdar/).

-Broadly speaking, I am interested in Network Security and Privacy.
-Presently, I am working on stochastic network design and verifying user privacy using formal methods.
-My doctoral research was on modeling the performance and enhancing the privacy of [ICN](https://en.wikipedia.org/wiki/Information-centric_networking) routers.
-Prior to that, during my Masters, I worked with [T. Venkatesh](https://www.iitg.ac.in/t.venkat/production/index.html) and Rakesh Tripathi on fault tolerant resource planning for data centers.

-I have spent a few months visiting [Ben Liang](https://www.comm.utoronto.ca/~liang/) at the[ University of Toronto](https://www.utoronto.ca/).
+Broadly speaking, My interests lies in network reliability, performance and privacy in various domains like Software Defined Networks (SDN), Information Centric Networks (ICN), Edge Computing, Internet of Things, and Cyber-Physical Systems.